Our Committee Members (new photo to come)

 |Visits Secretary||Judith Marks|

 |Young Arts||Paul Chapman|

 Village Hall, Equipment & Technology Bruce Gear

 Coffee and Refreshments Ann Bramall.
 Jenny Newton & Elizabeth and Ross Johnston

 The society began life in 1997.
 It was conceived by three founding members who, each in their turn, nurtured it through a nine year gestation period to give it the best possible start in life.
 They did this so successfully that Jane, the first chairman, was co-opted by NADFAS House to help new societies start up.
 She continues to give valuable advice to our society.
-Anne, the second chairman, met an untimely death two years ago and is sorely missed.
+Anne, the second chairman, met an untimely death a few years ago and is sorely missed.
 Flick is still with us and lends us her husband as Treasurer.